Henri Gouraud: French Mandate of Syria and Lebanon

 After the war, Gouraud served from 1919 to 1922 as representative of the French Government in the Middle East and commander of the French Army of the Levant.
-As commander of French forces during Franco-Turkish war, he presided over the creation of the French Mandates in Syria and Lebanon.
+As commander of French forces during the Franco-Turkish War, he presided over the creation of the French Mandates in Syria and Lebanon.
 Following the implementation of the 1916 Sykes-Picot Agreement, which divided the occupied remnants of the Ottoman Empire between France and Britain, Gouraud was commander of forces sent to enforce the French division of the Levant.

 Between 20 January and 10 February 1920, Gouraud's troops were moved north to support forces in the Franco-Turkish War.
 Gouraud directed the suppression of a rising of Turkish National Forces at the Battle of Marash which led to the withdrawal of French troops back to Syria.

 There, Gouraud's ongoing attempt to control King Faisal came to a head.
 Gouraud led French forces which crushed King Faisal's short-lived monarchy at the Battle of Maysalun on 23 July 1920, occupied Damascus, defeated the forces of the Syrian Revolution and established the French Mandate of Syria.
 These territories were reorganised a number of times by Gouraud's decrees, the most famous being the creation of the State of Greater Lebanon on 1 September 1920.
 Gouraud became the French High Commissioner in Syria and Lebanon, effective head of the colonial government there.

 He is remembered in the Levant primarily for this role, and for an apocryphal anecdote.
-Following the Battle of Maysalun, Gouraud allegedly went to the Tomb of Saladin, kicked it, and said: Awake, Saladin.
+Following the Battle of Maysalun, Gouraud allegedly went to the Tomb of Saladin, kicked it, and said: “Awake, Saladin.
 We have returned.
 My presence here consecrates the victory of the Cross over the Crescent."
 The quote is sometimes attributed to Mariano Goybet instead of Gouraud.

 Gouraud's administration in Syria borrowed much from his time as a young man working under Lyautey in Morocco, where colonial policy focused on control of the country through manipulation of tribes, Sufis, and the rural Berber populations.
 In Syria, this took the form of separate administrations for Druze and Alawite communities, with the aim of dividing their interests from those of urban nationalists.

-Particularly unpopular following the French taking of Damascus, the folk hero Adham Khanjar of Southern Lebanon staged a failed attempt on Gouraud's life on 23 June 1921.
+Particularly unpopular following the French taking of Damascus, the Syrian nationalist Adham Khanjar of Southern Lebanon staged a failed attempt on Gouraud's life on 23 June 1921.